 - Student Acknowledgement of Responsibility Form - Request for Certification of Veterans Educational Benefits Form - Active Registration - Veteran Military Transcript (If student is the dependent, military transcript is not required.

 The following information listed below must be submitted at the same time.

-- Request for Certification of Veterans Educational Benefits Form - Active Registration
+- Request for Certification of Veterans Educational Benefits Form - Active Registration serve at least 36 months (exceptions apply).

 Montgomery GI Bill®-Active Duty (MGIB-AD) Chapter 30